Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Bilateral Conversions: PCA LE, K-means Rcut

+\begin{proof} Since K-means is rotation-invariant, working with $U\Sigma V$ is equivalent to working with $\Sigma V$ for K-means.
+On the other hand, Rcut algorithm applies K-means on the smallest eigenvectors of $L$, which is $[\frac{1}{\sqrt{n}}\mb{1},V_{1:K-1}^T]^T$ by (\ref{equ:sd L}), and since K-means is translation-invariant too, it is equivalent to applying K-means on $V_{1:K-1}$, i.e., the first $K-1$ PCs with singular values ignored. \end{proof}

-When the graph is ideal (Definition~\ref{def:ideal}), ignoring the singular values makes no difference, since they are all equal.
-However, in practice, this condition can hardly be met well, which essentially requires that after translating along a new dimension different clusters become near orthogonal.
-So the indicator structure embedded in the principal components may deviate much from the ideal one; and the singular values diverge.
-In this case, from the perspective of dimensionality reduction, another choice of clustering is to follow PCA exactly and apply K-means on the exact principal components.
-The arguments are: 1) the singular value weights its singular vector;\footnote{The weighting is impossible in the original Rcut formulation, since the ``weights" include zero.} 2) principal components are the best rank $K$ approximation to the data according to the Eckart-Young Theorem.
+When the graph, embodied by $W=\tilde{A}^T\tilde{A}$, is ideal (Definition~\ref{def:ideal}), ignoring or keeping the singular values makes no difference, since all of them are equal (by property 4 of Laplacian matrix and (\ref{equ:sd L})).
+In this case, Rcut algorithm is equivalent to applying PCA to reduce the dimensionality of the data first, and then applying K-means to finish clustering.
+However, in practice, this condition can hardly be met even nearly, which essentially requires that after translating along a new dimension different clusters become near orthogonal.
+As a consequence, the indicator structure underlying the PCs may deviate much from the ideal one, and the singular values diverge.
+In this case, following exact PCA and applying K-means on the PCs, $\Sigma_{1:K-1}V_{1:K-1}$, may be preferable.